Medical expert of the article

 Paracetamol

-JH Williams and co-authors (1993) conducted a two-year, double-blind, placebo-controlled comparative study of paracetamol efficacy at a dose of 0.65 g 4 times a day and naproxen 375 mg twice daily.
-Of the 178 randomized patients, only 62 completed the study, and in the paracetamol-taking group, the number of out-patients was slightly higher than that in the group treated with naproxen.
-A high percentage of informed consent for participation in the study is likely due to suboptimal doses of both drugs studied.
-In terms of efficacy and tolerability, paracetamol and naproxen did not differ.
+JH Williams et al (1993) conducted a two-year, double-blind, placebo-controlled comparative study of the efficacy of paracetamol 0.65 g 4 times daily and naproxen 375 mg 2 times daily.
+Of 178 randomized patients, only 62 completed the study, with the number of dropouts in the paracetamol group being slightly higher than in the naproxen group.
+The high percentage of withdrawals of informed consent for participation in the study is probably due to suboptimal doses of both drugs.
+Paracetamol and naproxen did not differ in efficacy and tolerability.

-According to KD Brandt (2000), in 40-50% of patients with osteoarthrosis, effective control of joint pain can be achieved with paracetamol, but it is not possible to predict the analgesic effect of simple analgesics in a particular patient.
+According to KD Brandt (2000), in 40-50% of patients with osteoarthritis, effective control of joint pain can be achieved with paracetamol, but it is not possible to predict the analgesic effect of simple analgesics in a particular patient.

-The main advantage of paracetamol in comparison with other NSAIDs is a lower toxicity in relation to the digestive tract.
-However, an overdose of the drug (above 10 g / day) is associated with hepatotoxicity.
-In a population-based study in Sweden, it was found that the hospitalization rate associated with hepatotoxicity of paracetamol was 2 per 100,000 population per year.
-In patients with liver disease, the phenomenon of hepatotoxicity is observed with the use of paracetamol in usual therapeutic doses (up to 4 g / day).
-The results of clinical observations indicate that in patients with chronic alcoholism, hepatotoxicity occurs when paracetamol is treated with a dose of <10 g / day.
-To avoid side effects, it is necessary to prescribe paracetamol in the minimal dose, which allows to achieve a therapeutic effect, and also not recommend it to people who are sick with alcoholism.
+The main advantage of paracetamol compared with other NSAIDs is its lower toxicity to the gastrointestinal tract.
+However, drug overdose (above 10 g/day) is associated with hepatotoxicity.
+A population study conducted in Sweden found that the incidence of hospitalizations associated with paracetamol hepatotoxicity was 2 cases per 100,000 population per year.
+In patients with liver disease, hepatotoxicity is observed when taking paracetamol in normal therapeutic doses (up to 4 g/day).
+The results of clinical observations indicate that in patients with chronic alcoholism, hepatotoxicity occurs during treatment with paracetamol at a dose of < 10 g/day.
+To avoid side effects, paracetamol should be prescribed in the minimum dose that allows achieving a therapeutic effect, and it should not be recommended to people with alcoholism.

-Paracetamol is able to prolong the half-life of warfarin mainly in patients taking the latter at a dose above 10 mg / day.
-Therefore, patients taking warfarin with paracetamol should carefully monitor the prothrombin time.
+Paracetamol can prolong the half-life of warfarin, mainly in patients taking the latter at a dose higher than 10 mg/day.
+Therefore, in patients taking warfarin with paracetamol, it is necessary to carefully monitor the prothrombin time.

 Tramadol

-- interacts with the c-opioid receptors,
+- interacts with c-opioid receptors,

 Codeine and dextropropoxyphene